 Theth to Valbona hike – Hiking Albania

-Firstly, I have to say that it’s best to check the weather carefully as this hike might be dangerous in a thunderstorm, as you’re hiking of the highest peaks in Albania.
+Firstly, I have to say that it’s best to check the weather carefully as this hike might be dangerous in a thunderstorm, as you’re hiking at the highest peaks in Albania.
 It’s good to give yourself an extra day in case of poor weather.

-In fact, this trail is well-trodden and clearly marked, leading straight out of Theth, over the pass and down the gentle slope toward the Valbona Valley.
+In fact, this trail is well-trodden and clearly marked, leading straight out of Theth, over the pass, and down the gentle slope toward the Valbona Valley.